francescoraves483/LTNT/README.md

 service LTNT_test_manager_slave stop
 ```

-The service can then be managed with:
+The service can then be managed, on OpenWrt, with:
 1. To make the service start at boot:
 ```
 service LTNT_test_manager_slave enable